joeynmt/joeynmt/README.md

 - Attention visualization
 - Learning curve plotting

-[Work in progress: Transformer, Multi-Head and Dot still missing.]

 ## Coding
 In order to keep the code clean and readable, we make use of:
 - Style checks: pylint with (mostly) PEP8 conventions, see `.pylintrc`.